NA-MIC/ProjectWeek/README.md

 #### Who should attend?

-This is harder to determine.
-Your best bet is to contact the organizers (see below) or attend a preparatory videoconference (see each Project Week page for details).
+Please attend a preparatory videoconference to determine if your project has resonance with the other participants who are planning to attend that particular event (see each Project Week page for details).

 #### What else?